Skip to main content

 Professor Farrell is Director of the Mason Institute, which is an interdisciplinary research centre based at Edinburgh Law School.
 It focuses on ethics and law at the interface between health, medicine and the life sciences at a national and global scale.
 It provides internationally recognised academic and policy leadership in the socio-legal, medical and life science governance, and bioethics fields.

-In line with the Institute’s commitment to academic and policy leadership, Professor Farrell is actively engaged in expert advisory work in law, ethics and governance issues in health and medicine.
-Current appointments include being a member of the UK Home Office’s Biometrics and Forensic Ethics Group (BFEG) and the Scottish Government’Abortion Law Review Expert Group.
 Past appointments have included being a Commissioner on the Bingham Centre’s Independent Commission on UK Public Health Emergency Powers and a member of British Medical Association (BMA)’s Medical Ethics Committee.
 Such work has also involved the provision of informal and formal expert advice and commissioned research reports.
 Examples include co-authored reports provided to the UK Infected Blood Inquiry and the Scottish Covid-19 Inquiry.

 Teaching

 Edinburgh Law School has a proud and long tradition in research-led teaching in health and medical law, as well as its relationship to bioethics.
 Over forty years ago, the late Professor J. Kenyon Mason and Professor Alexander McCall Smith published the first edition of a textbook in the area.
-She also acts as lead editor/author for Mason and McCall Smith’s Law and Medical Ethics, the UK’s leading textbook in medical law and ethics, and now in its 12th edition.
+Professor Farrell acts as lead editor/author for Mason and McCall Smith’s Law and Medical Ethics, the UK’s leading textbook in medical law and ethics, now in its 12th edition and engages in research-led teaching across a range of courses in health and medical law.

 Research expertise